August is Intersectionality Awareness Month

 WHY AUGUST?

-August is the beginning of Equal Pay Day for women of color.
+In 2019, we designated August as Intersectionality Awareness Month.
+In 2019, August was the beginning of Equal Pay Day for women of color.
 Equal Pay Day is the biggest indicator of equality between men and women.
 Equal Pay Day represents the number of days into the new year a woman must work in order to make the same amount of money a white man made in the previous 12 months.

 Often times, what's not discussed is the pay gap between white women and women of color.
 It's not until the 2nd half of the year that the pay for women of color catches up to white men.
-Just 2 years ago, Equal Pay Day for black women was in July.
-While pay equality for white women is slowly reaching parity, the pay gap for women of color is increasing.
+In 2017, Equal Pay Day for black women was in July.
+In 2025, it is back in July!

-In short, Intersectionality occurs when a person identifies with two or more marginalized, oppressed, or underrepresented groups.
+Intersectionality occurs when a person identifies with two or more marginalized, oppressed, or underrepresented groups.
+Intersectionality also describes the impact various systems have on people at the intersection of multiple identities.

 Early researchers of Intersectionality believed that you could combine the experiences of a black man with the experiences of a white woman to better understand the experiences of black women.
 Ummm!
 WRONG!!